Blade (unproduced film): Early development and announcement

-At San Diego Comic-Con in July 2011, Marvel Entertainment's chief creative officer (CCO) Joe Quesada confirmed that Marvel Studios had re-acquired the film rights to the character Blade from New Line Cinema, which previously produced a successful film trilogy starring Wesley Snipes as the character from 1998 to 2004.
-Marvel had a working script for a new Blade film from its in-house writing program by May 2013.
 In July 2015, Snipes said he hoped to reprise the role in any future film and had discussed this with Marvel.
 After hearing of a potential Blade reboot, actor Mahershala Ali had discussions about it with Marvel starting at the end of September 2016, on the same day that the first season of Marvel's Netflix series Luke Cage (2016) was released; Ali portrayed Cornell "Cottonmouth" Stokes in that season.
 Marvel Television wanted to develop a new series featuring Blade, but Ali was interested in moving from Marvel's television side to a film.
-He was drawn to Blade because of Snipes' portrayal and was interested in exploring the role's darker side, which predated the lighter tone of more recent superhero films.
+He was drawn to Blade because of Snipes's portrayal and was interested in exploring the role's darker side, in contrast to the lighter tone of more recent superhero films.
 The following month, Marvel Studios president Kevin Feige said there were opportunities for Blade to appear in a Marvel Cinematic Universe (MCU) film or television series, similar to the character Ghost Rider being added to the Marvel Television series Agents of S.H.I.E.L.D.
 (2013–2020).
 In June 2017, he described Blade as a "legacy character" and said "it would be fun to do something with him one day".
 In August 2018, Snipes said he had continued to have discussions with Marvel for over two years, and there were two potential projects in development for the character.